-Technologies such as artificial intelligence (AI), autonomous weapons systems, big data, biotechnologies and quantum technologies are changing the world, and the way NATO operates.
-These and other emerging and disruptive technologies (EDT) present both risks and opportunities for NATO and Allies.
-That’s why the Alliance is working with public and private sector partners, academia and civil society to develop and adopt new technologies, strengthen the Allied industrial base and maintain NATO’s technological edge.
+Technologies such as artificial intelligence (AI), autonomous systems, advanced manufacturing, biotechnologies and quantum technologies are changing the world, and the way NATO operates.
+These and other emerging and disruptive technologies (EDTs) present both risks and opportunities for NATO and Allies.
+That’s why the Alliance is working with public and private sector partners, academia and civil society to develop and adopt new technologies, strengthen the Allied innovation ecosystem and maintain NATO’s technological edge.

 - For over 70 years, NATO has stayed at the forefront of technology to ensure the defence of its Allies and the success of its operations.